ydm/django-sameas/README.md

 # SameAs #
-Repeat template blocks!
+Repeat template blocks with ease!

 ## What is it? ##
-`SameAs` is a small Django application that provides you with an easy-to-use template tag that replicates a block.
+`SameAs` is a small Django application that provides you with an easy-to-use template tag to replicate a block.

-For example you may want to repeat your `title` block inside your page.
+For example you may want to repeat your `title` block somewhere else in your page.
 ```html
 {% load sameastags %}
 ...